sde-coursepack/sde-coursepack.github.io/modules/design/_posts/2000-01-12-Abstraction.md

 ## Using Information Hiding

 As we saw in the above example, abstraction goes beyond just `public`, `private`, and `protected`.
-In general, we should
+In general, we should make all *fields* `private`.
+Even a `private` field with two getters and setters is better than a `public` field, as the getters and setters can be modified to do things like:

+- prevent illegal `set` calls
+- if the `getter` returns a mutable field of the class, we can use things like clone() to ensure we are returning a "safe copy"

+If we utilize direct field access, we cannot restrict any usage.

+Additionally, if we need to change our implementation, such as replacing an internal `List` with a `Set` to improve look-up efficiency, we can do so while maintaining the existing public interface.

+Additionally, we should have the smallest number of `public` methods possible.
+For instance, helper methods that exist to help other methods perform their task in a more modularized way, should *never* be public.

+Java visibility keywords:

+`public` - any other class can reference `public` items `protected` - any other class **in the same package** can reference `protected` items.
+Additionally, any class that extends a class with a `protected` item can access the protected item, regardless of package.